The Sword of Christmas

 But the narrative of Christ’s birth does not end with Simeon’s joyful declaration.
 Jesus, in his humanity, was born into a world overrun with sinful depravity and demonic forces.
 Even when he was but a small baby, his existence confronted the powers of hell.
 Matthew records that when wise men arrived to worship the child and bestow upon him gifts of gold, frankincense, and myrrh, they avoided Herod’s order to report his location.
 Joseph, warned by God in a dream, fled with his family to Egypt.
 Incensed with rage, Herod sent emissaries to massacre every precious infant and toddler boy under the age of two in Bethlehem and the surrounding region.

 Through the incarnation, Christ entered and experienced the suffering of our world.
-And throughout his earthly ministry, he confronted those same powers of sin and death, proclaiming good news to the poor, healing the sick, comforting the brokenhearted, and liberating those oppressed by demonic control.
+And throughout his earthly ministry, he defeated those same powers of sin and death, proclaiming good news to the poor, healing the sick, comforting the brokenhearted, and liberating those oppressed by demonic control.

 ‘A Sign That Is Opposed’

 Simeon foresaw that Jesus’ ministry would cause division by confronting people with the truth, inducing a decision to either accept or reject him.
 He would be opposed, leading to suffering not only for his mother and disciples during his earthly ministry, but for all believers following him on his mission to proclaim the gospel throughout the world.
-Simeon offers this message as preparation: by expecting opposition, believers can be emboldened to courageously and steadfastly contend for the faith.
+Simeon offers this message as preparation: by expecting opposition, believers can be emboldened to courageously, steadfastly contend for the faith.
 Undismayed by hostility, they can hold firm to the promise of Christ’s authority to accomplish his mission.

 If we feel overwhelmed by suffering during this holiday season, let it drive us back to the account of Christ’s birth rather than hiding in feelings of shame.
 The narrative of Christmas—and its resolution in the cross—is expansive enough to contain all our human longings, pains, and joys.

-And even as we mourn, let us fix our hope on the promise that Christ will come again, when at long last all will be made new, and there will be eternal “glory to God in the highest, and peace among those with whom he is pleased” (Luke 2:14).
+And even as we mourn, let us fix our hope on the promise that Christ will come again, when at long last all will be made new and there will be eternal “glory to God in the highest, and peace among those with whom he is pleased” (Luke 2:14).

 Prayer Requests: